------------------ WORK IN PROGRESS ------------------

 The method to conduct a sensitivity analysis with varying flap angles is to use T6 polars.
 This is unchanged from legacy versions of flow5.

-in the case of thick surface methods, it has the inconvenience of leaving volumes opened at the extremities of the flaps when a deflection is applied.
+In the case of thick surface methods, the deflection of flaps has the inconvenience of leaving volumes opened at the extremities.

-A model with an open volume is theoretically invalid in a boundary element method, and leads to an unknown numerical error.
+A model with an open volume is theoretically invalid in a boundary element method, and leads to a numerical error.

 Numerical tests seem to show that this error is negligible in most cases.

-If a fuselage is included in the model, the recommended method is to use a thick surface model, wtih special care given to the connection of the wing to the fuselage.
+If a fuselage is included in the model, special care should be given to the connection of the wing and fuselage meshes.

 Special care should be taken to avoid panel intersections when setting flap angles.
 These may typically arise in adjacent wing panels with non-identical dihedral angles as illustrated in the image on the right.